 (1) This section provides for the registration of persons using radiation machines and persons who are in the business of providing radiation machine services.

+(2) Requirements for the registration of persons using radiation machines.

+(A) No person shall use radiation machines except as authorized in a certificate of registration issued by the agency per the requirements of this section.

-(2) A person who receives, possesses, uses, owns, or acquires radiation machines prior to receiving a certificate of registration is subject to the requirements of this chapter.
+(B) A person who receives, possesses, uses, owns, or acquires radiation machines before receiving a certificate of registration is subject to the requirements of this chapter.

+.

 (b) Scope.

-(1) In addition to the requirements of this section, all registrants are subject to the requirements of
+(1) In addition to the requirements of this section, all registrants are subject to the requirements of:

-§289.203 of this title (relating to Notices, Instructions, and Reports to Workers; Inspections) ,
+(A) §289.203 of this title (relating to Notices, Instructions, and Reports to Workers; Inspections);

-§289.204 of this title (relating to Fees for Certificates of Registration, Radioactive Material Licenses, Emergency Planning and Implementation, and Other Regulatory Services) ,
+(B) §289.204 of this title (relating to Fees for Certificates of Registration, Radioactive Material Licenses, Emergency Planning and Implementation, and Other Regulatory Services);

-§289.205 of this title (relating to Hearing and Enforcement Procedures) , and
+(C) §289.205 of this title (relating to Hearing and Enforcement Procedures); and

-§289.231 of this title (relating to General Provisions and Standards for Protection Against Machine-Produced Radiation).
+(D) §289.231 of this title (relating to General Provisions and Standards for Protection Against Machine-Produced Radiation).

 (2) Registrants using radiation machines in the healing arts are also subject to the requirements of §289.227 of this title (relating to Use of Radiation Machines in the Healing Arts).
 Morgues, educational facilities, and forensic medicine or investigations utilizing radiation machines for non-human use are subject to the specific requirements of §289.227 of this title.